klizhentas/notes/culture.md

 Even when declared as collaborative process it is usually enforced and implemented by the top management.
 Middle management can use see this as an opportunity to get rid of folks who [disagree](https://www.theguardian.com/news/2017/nov/23/from-inboxing-to-thought-showers-how-business-bullshit-took-over) or seen as a threat to someone's career.

-The failure of such experiment can result in failures - high churn churn rates [like in Zappos](https://qz.com/849980/zappos-is-struggling-with-holacracy-because-humans-arent-designed-to-operate-like-software/) and [Github](https://www.bloomberg.com/news/articles/2016-09-06/why-github-finally-abandoned-its-bossless-workplace) with their flat hierarchies.
+The failure of such experiment can result in high churn churn rates [like in Zappos](https://qz.com/849980/zappos-is-struggling-with-holacracy-because-humans-arent-designed-to-operate-like-software/) or [Github](https://www.bloomberg.com/news/articles/2016-09-06/why-github-finally-abandoned-its-bossless-workplace) with their experiments on flat hierarchies.

 Leaders often find that well-intentioned culture statements, can lead to processes that are very dangerous [for the team](https://a16z.com/2014/07/22/how-to-ruin-your-company-with-one-bad-process/).